 2. If horseradish is being used for marror, it should be grated.3 If one forgot to do this, then he may grate it on Yom Tov if he employs a shinui and grates in an unusual manner, such as grating it onto the table rather than onto a plate.4

 3. If lettuce leaves are being used for marror, they should be checked to ensure that they are not harboring insects.5 To check romaine lettuce leaves, one method is to separate the leaves, soak them in water, and then make a thorough leaf-by-leaf inspection.
 Any insects which are found must be removed.
-(For another method of checking, see page 54.)
+(For another method of checking, see here.)
 Alternatively, he may use romaine stalks for marror instead of the leaves.
 6 To do this, he should remove the leaves from the stalks and rinse them under a strong stream of water, while rubbing the stalks during the rinsing.
 No further checking is required.

 4. Prepare the karpas vegetable and the salt water into which it will be dipped.7 Any vegetable may be used for karpas, except those which may be used for marror.8 However, the custom is to use celery,9 radishes,10 or cooked potatoes.11

 5. Prepare the charoses.12 The ingredients for charoses typically include grated apples, almonds and other nuts,13 cinnamon, ginger, and red wine.14 The charoses should have the texture of apple sauce.15